ManchesterMachineMakers/inkwell/index.md

 Inkwell is a modern theme for Jekyll sites.

 ## Features

+### Landing Page

+Inkwell's `landing` layout allows you to have a nicely-formatted landing page with a jumbotron and navigation buttons (like this page).

 ### Table of Contents
 Any page with a layout other than `default` and with `toc: true` in its Frontmatter will get an automatically-generated responsive table-of-contents sidebar.